ashwanisanuraj/E-Commerce/README.md

 - Checkout and Payment
 - Order Management: View and manage order history

+## Installation
+Apk package file is uploaded on github,
+Check release tab to get the apk.

 ## E-Commerce Admin App

 Admin app to upload products for E-Commerce app.